 Members also enjoy 10% off meeting rooms when booking through the MyRegus app and can use any Regus Business lounge in the world.
 Plus, our coworking spaces offer hot drinks facilities and places to buy snacks.
 You can check the facilities of individual locations by visiting each office page.

-Pitching up in different offices is exactly what Regus’ hot desking plan is designed for.
-Once you’ve purchased your membership, you can hot desk at any of our thousands of locations across the world, even when travelling.
+Setting up in different offices is exactly what Regus’ hot desking plan is designed for.
+Once you’ve purchased your membership, you can hot desk at any of our thousands of locations across the world, even when traveling.
 By paying a flat fee, you can access the locations that best suit you at a competitive average price.